Dive in to creating your first Quire publication

 The central part of Quire is the

-content directory where almost all of a publication’s text content will live as individual Definition: Markdown: Markdown is a text formatting standard that defines the use of very simple text character combinations in order to indicate structure and formatting that can easily be transferred to more complicated HTML (web markup).
+content directory where almost all of a publication’s textual content will live as individual Definition: Markdown: Markdown is a text formatting standard that defines the use of very simple text character combinations in order to indicate structure and formatting that can easily be transferred to more complicated HTML (web markup).
 For example, something surrounded in asterisks in Markdown turns into italics in the final publication:

 data directory as a Definition: YAML: YAML is a plain-text, human-readable format for writing and storing data.
 YAML can be used in a standalone file with the file suffix

 yml, or inside a Markdown (